 The machine tool industry is an industry that is susceptible to the effects of business fluctuations.
 The Group is continuing its efforts to minimize the effects that unexpected market downsizing can have on its performance, by reducing fixed costs and taking other steps in an attempt to maximize management efficiency.
 Sudden and unexpected changes, however, may affect the Group's production, business performance and financial situation.

 (2) Effects of changes in prices of raw materials

-- The prices of cast metals and iron and steel products, the main raw materials of products of the Group, are influenced by movements of exchange rates and the international supply-demand situation.
-Increases in prices of raw materials for those reasons may affect the Group's production, business performance, and financial situation. - (3) Effects of fluctuations in exchange rates
+The prices of cast metals and iron and steel products, the main raw materials of products of the Group, are influenced by movements of exchange rates and the international supply-demand situation.
+Increases in prices of raw materials for those reasons may affect the Group's production, business performance, and financial situation.

+(3) Effects of fluctuations in exchange rates

 Each year, overseas sales are accounting for a greater percentage of total sales of the Group's products.
-Exports by the Group are denominated in yen, and they are not directly influenced by exchange rate fluctuations in principle.
+Exports by the Group are denominated in yen and are not directly influenced by exchange rate fluctuations, in principle.
+A sharp appreciation of the yen, however, prompts agents and users overseas to ask the Group to lower its selling prices.
 A sharp appreciation of the yen, however, prompts agents and users overseas to ask the Group to lower its selling prices for its products.
 In addition, the risk of an exchange loss attributable to fluctuations in the Chinese yuan is rising in proportion to the growing weight of production at manufacturing factories in China.